Skip to Main Content

 Direct Loan Program

-All Direct Loans (subsidized, unsubsidized, Parent Loan for Undergraduate Students [PLUS]) are awarded based upon established financial need, at least half-time enrollment and maintaining satisfactory academic progress (SAP) standards as defined by the Office of Student Financial Aid and Scholarships.
+All Direct Loans (unsubsidized and, graduate PLUS) are awarded based upon established financial need, at least half-time enrollment and maintaining satisfactory academic progress (SAP) standards as defined by the Office of Student Financial Aid and Scholarships.
 The Free Application for Federal Student Aid (FAFSA) must be submitted before an award will be determined.
 Maximum and aggregate limits are imposed based upon classification status.
 Repayment criteria vary depending upon the time the funds are borrowed.

 Benefits for Veterans